New Editorial:

 In Practical Academic Librarianship

 We’ve all heard the call to “think outside the box”—but what if true innovation in libraries isn’t about leaving the box behind, but rather thinking around it?
-In my upcoming essay, I introduce an approach called complementary innovation, which allows us to creatively combine services, resources, and expertise to build dynamic, interconnected experiences that are both practical and inspiring.
+In this essay, I introduce an approach called complementary innovation, which allows us to creatively combine services, resources, and expertise to build dynamic, interconnected experiences that are both practical and inspiring.

 Imagine a library that creates vibrant ecosystems tailored for diverse groups—researchers managing complex data, undergrads immersed in coursework, creatives developing new projects, or sustainability activists driving change.
 By layering services in ways that connect and resonate, libraries can foster community, spark collaboration, and inspire a true sense of belonging, becoming essential spaces where ideas and people flourish together.